DexTrac-Inc/cl_jobs/README.md

 3. **Use specific patterns**: When using pattern matching, be as specific as possible to avoid unintended matches.

 4. **Review the logs**: Always review the logs after operations to ensure everything executed as expected.

+5. **Organize bridges into logical groups**: Create bridge groups based on function or environment to make management easier.

 ## Contributing